swcarpentry/training-course/_submissions/round-02/2/2012-12-04-short-teaching-video-on-level-and-game-environments.md

 ---
 I recently recorded myself delivering a short presentation and tutorial session about video game level design.
 The presentation was given at a session hosted by the ULCS (University of Lincoln Computing Society), who invited me as a guest speaker as part of their sessions on game development.

-The talk lasted for thirty minutes, which is quite a lot more than what was expected us to record, but I did intend to record and share it anyway&#8230;
+The talk lasted for thirty minutes, which is quite a lot more than what was expected us to record, but I did intend to record and share it anyway...

 There you go: